Agriculture

 The seed treatment controls soil-borne diseases like seedling rot and root rot.
 You can do it with fungicides like Captan or Thiram.

-Manures & Fertilizers Used in Wheat Crop
+Manures & Fertilizers

 Different conditions require different composition of fertilizers for better production, such as:

 A well-decomposed compost or Farm Yard Manure can be used in a quantity of 10 to 12.5 tons per hectare during land preparation.
-It helps increase the nutrient availability in the soil and enhances soil fertility.
+It helps increase nutrient availability in the soil and enhances soil fertility.

 During intensive cropping, growing more than one crop on the land may lead to Zinc deficiency.
 Thus, 25 kg of ZnSO4 per hectare should be applied in the field to overcome the Zinc deficiency.
 Zinc can also be used in standing crops.

-Irrigation Schedule in Wheat Cultivation
+Irrigation Schedule

 • The first irrigation should be provided at the CRI (Crown Root Initiation) stage.